harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

 It is aimed at:

-* Mentors and advanced students who want to understand "why" the framework looks the way it does.
+* Mentors and advanced students who want to understand *why* the framework looks the way it does.
 * Contributors who are adding new features or refactoring existing parts.

-If you are just trying to get a robot running, start with the **Beginner’s Guide**, then **Tasks & Macros Quickstart**, then the **Shooter Case Study**.
+If you are just trying to get a robot running, start with:

+* **Beginner’s Guide**
+* **Tasks & Macros Quickstart**
+* **Shooter Case Study & Examples Walkthrough**

 Come back here when you want to reason about architecture decisions.

 ---